 3. Be agile.

 According to the “Adapt or Fail: The Customer Experience Imperative” Study, 61% of CX execs say their company’s ability to quickly adapt is a top strategic priority.
-But how can one decide where to focus next if there are hundred factors that influence customer experience at hundreds of touchpoints across the modern consumer’s journey?
+But how can one decide where to focus next if there are a hundred factors that influence customer experience at hundreds of touchpoints across the modern consumer’s journey?
 One way to take confident decisions and move quickly on to the next investment area is by applying Key Driver Analysis to your customer data.
-Factors are categorized in 3 groups according to their importance – hygienic (Basics), must-haves (One-Dimensional) and Nice-to-have (Delighters).
+Factors are categorized in three groups according to their importance – hygienic (Basics), must-haves (One-Dimensional) and Nice-to-have (Delighters).
 The model helps you prioritise the improvement initiatives with the highest impact on satisfaction.

 4. Prove the business value of improving customer experience

 With only 14% of companies measuring the ROI of Customer Experience, it is no wonder that the whole philosophy is being questioned.
 Research shows that NPS is proven to be positively correlated with revenue growth.
 Happy customers spend more, churn less, and require less service effort.
 The challenge however is assigning an exact amount to the specific improvements.
 Our analytics models take the NPS to business value link one step further.
 We look at CX Improvement Action ROIs by calculating the expected CX uplift from specific improvement initiatives.
 The analysis is done on both customer as well as on store or overall level.
 Customer executives are now able to utilise data to prove how their initiatives increase lifetime customer value and size of the contract, while reducing cost to serve.